 The Overseas Immersion Programme (OIP) is a highlight for most TUM Asia final- year undergraduates.
 Students spend three to five months at the home campus in Munich, Germany, taking in many new experiences while completing their Bachelor Thesis.
 Noor Shazwani Bte Md Mohsin, Shazwani for short, recently spent five months in Germany for OIP.
-From living with classmates, to traveling around Europe experiencing a new culture, we catch up with Shazwani for a summary of her OIP experience.
+From living with classmates, to traveling around Europe experiencing a new culture, we catch up with Shazwani for a summary of her cultural exchange during her OIP.

 Hi Shazwani, can you give the readers a summary of your experience in Germany?

 Shazwani: The OIP allowed me to experience a completely different culture.
 Coming from a country with no distinctive seasons made this trip more unique as I was able to experience the changes in autumn and winter.
 Germany has an abundance of historical sites and some magnificent architecture.
 The cultural journey has been eye-opening for me.
 Skills that we learnt in Singapore can also be applied during our lab courses in Germany.
 Additionally, we were able to complete our practicals using an extensive range of state-of-the-art facilities.

 Can you tell us more about the topic that you have chosen for your Bachelor Thesis?

 Shazwani: I am using nuclear magnetic resonance spectroscopy (NMR) which then helps identify the identity of a substance as different molecules have different magnetic properties.
 NMR uses the magnetic properties of the atoms or molecules and my thesis will be based on this technique.
 This technique can be applied to advanced medical imaging such as MRI, and it can also replace the classic titration method in areas that require an analysis of samples.

 Now that you have lived in Germany for a few months, what is one advice you would pass on to your juniors?